 EUIPO cancels MasterCard registrations: there are some things even MasterCard can’t buy

-Home / News & Events / EUIPO cancels MasterCard registrations: there are some things even MasterCard can’t buy
+Home / News & Articles / EUIPO cancels MasterCard registrations: there are some things even MasterCard can’t buy

 Trainee Trade Mark Attorney Anastasia Osipovich reports on the EUIPO’s cancellation of MasterCard’s registrations